divnix/nix-book/src/ch05-01-language-basics.md

 ## Primitive Values

-These mostly similar to JSON:
+These values are mostly similar to JSON:

 | Type | Description | Example
 |---|---|---|